5 Telescopes for Kids Under 12: Fun & Educational Stargazing

 The Emarth Portable Telescope is designed to be user-friendly.
 The setup process is straightforward, requiring no tools.
 This makes it an excellent choice for beginners who are just starting to discover the wonders of astronomy.

-The Meade Instruments Infinity 80mm is a great starter telescope for kids under 12.
+The Celestron Power Seeker 80mm is a great starter telescope for kids under 12.
 It offers an 80mm aperture which provides clear views of the moon, planets, and some deep-sky objects.
+Further it is a refractor telescope making it easy to set up for younger astronomers.

-The telescope comes with two eyepieces, providing different magnification levels for various observations.
+The telescope comes with two eyepieces, and a 3X Barlow providing different magnification levels for various observations.
 Kids can switch between 25mm for wide views and 9mm for high magnification.
+Further, it has a bonus astronomy software as well!

 It features an altazimuth mount, making it simple for young astronomers to move the telescope up, down, left, and right.
-This mount design helps children track objects easily across the sky.
+To learn more on Alt-Azimuth mounts click here.

-Overall, the Meade Instruments Infinity 80mm brings the wonders of astronomy to kids in a user-friendly package.
+Overall, the Celestron PowerSeeker 80mm brings the wonders of astronomy to kids in a user-friendly package.
 It is an excellent tool for sparking curiosity and a love for space in young minds.
+Click Here, See where you can get it

 5) Gskyer AZ70400 Telescope